Identity and Access Management

 auth_config = /opt/panda/etc/panda/auth/

 token_authType needs to be oidc to enable the OIDC/OAuth2.0 based Auth.
 The OIDC authentication configuration file are placed under the directory specified by the auth_config parameter.
-The filename should be <name of virtual organization>_auth_config.json.
-The configuration file contains
+The filename should be <name of virtual organization(.role)>_auth_config.json.
+The configuration file contains a JSON dump of a dictionary with the following mandatory attributes:

 • “audience”